Background: Protect Our Winters Canada is a non-profit organization that is working to mobilize the outdoor community against climate change.

 The Ideal Candidate will possess:

-- A Bachelors degree in Social Sciences with a good understanding of environmental issues
+- A Bachelors’ degree in Social Sciences with a strong understanding of environmental issues, science education, and outreach

-A Bachelors degree in Social Sciences with a good understanding of environmental issues
+A Bachelor’s degree in Social Sciences with a good understanding of environmental issues, science education, and outreach.

 Qualified interns are: